emilyjspencer/emilyjspencer/README.md

 &nbsp;&nbsp;&nbsp;🌟&nbsp;Software Engineer | Technical Consultant | MBCS | JavaScript, C#, Python

-&nbsp;&nbsp;&nbsp;👩‍💻&nbsp;Versatile individual, a self starter with an aptitude for learning, mathematically minded, a passion for problem-solving and an interest in development, data, devops, infrastructure and security.
+&nbsp;&nbsp;&nbsp;👩‍💻&nbsp;Versatile individual, a self starter with an aptitude for learning, mathematically minded, a passion for problem-solving and an interest in development, data, security and machine learning.

 ## Education: